KeremAydin98/kakuro-solver/README.md

 # kakuro-solver
-Kakuro solver using c++ and openmp
+Kakuro puzzle solver using c++ and openmp